 These mashed potatoes are so creamy.
 And why wouldn’t they be?
 We’re using cream cheese and butter here, after all.
 And not just any cream cheese, but garlic and herb cream cheese!
 So good!

-I used medium cast iron skillet here – it’s perfect for baking a mashed potato pie!
-But it does make a difference in baking: cast iron is slower to heat, but holds heat better than many other surfaces.
+It’s perfect for baking a mashed potato pie!
+Using a cast iron skillet does make a difference in baking: cast iron is slower to heat, but holds heat better than many other surfaces.

 - 3/4 cup whole buttermilk

 - 4 tbsp softened butter

 - 1/3 cup fresh chives chopped (more for garnish)